Drop Tower (Six Flags)

-Drop Tower, formerly known as Drop Zone: Stunt Tower, is the name of five drop tower amusement rides located at Cedar Fair amusement parks in the United States and Canada.
-Each installation varies in size and capacity.
+Drop Tower, formerly known as Drop Zone: Stunt Tower, is the name of four drop tower amusement rides located at Six Flags amusement parks in the United States and Canada.
+A fifth installation which operated at Carowinds closed after the 2024 season.
+Although each installation was manufactured by Intamin, they all vary in size and capacity.

 History

 Prior to their acquisition by Cedar Fair, the five parks owned by Paramount Parks featured a drop tower ride named Drop Zone: Stunt Tower, in reference to the Paramount film of the same name.
 All were built by Swiss ride manufacturer Intamin, which consist of either Gyro Drop or Giant Drop models.
-Martin & Vleminckx constructed the Intamin-built Drop Tower at California's Great America.
+Martin & Vleminckx constructed the Intamin-built Drop Tower at California's Great America on the former site of a very similar ride called "The Edge", which was removed to make room for Drop Zone.
 With the exception of both Kings Dominion's and Canada's Wonderland's towers, they are located in their park's various backlot themed areas.
 When Paramount owned and operated the parks, stunt performers performed an action scene periodically near the attraction depicting a performer falling from a platform.

 In 2006, Paramount Parks sold their amusement parks to Cedar Fair, which was followed by the removal of Paramount branding from each park.
 All five attractions were renamed Drop Tower: Scream Zone (commonly shortened to Drop Tower), and the swirl logos associated with each were removed from the rides' signage.

-A serious incident occurred on Superman: Tower of Power at Six Flags Kentucky Kingdom, in which a rider's feet were severed by a loose cable, prompting each park to temporarily close their drop tower installation.
-They were closed as a precaution for several weeks and inspected, then eventually reopened.

 Ride experience

 Giant Drop

 The three original drop towers, opening in 1996 and 1997 at Carowinds, California's Great America, and Canada's Wonderland are Giant Drop models.
 They feature either four, five or six cars fitting four people on each one.
-Wonderland and Great America's models fall at a top speed of 62 mi/h and are 227 ft tall, while Carowinds' model falls at 56 mi/h and is 160 ft tall.
+Wonderland and Great America's models fall at a top speed of 62 mi/h and are 227 ft tall, while Carowinds' model fell at 56 mi/h and is 160 ft tall.

-All three are painted in rainbow colors with race track decals.
+All three were originally painted in rainbow colors with race track decals.
+When Cedar fair owned the parks in 2006, the one in California was giving an only purple and red scheme.
 In 2019, Drop Tower at California's Great America was given a brown and green tree-like paint scheme, paying homage to Northern California forests.
+On Canada’s Wonderland’s installation retains its original color scheme.

 Gyro Drop

 The two latest drop towers, installed in 1999 at Kings Island and 2003 at Kings Dominion, are Gyro Drop models with one large circular car, reaching speeds of 67 and 72 mi/h, respectively.
 Both the Kings Island and Kings Dominion ride claim to be the tallest Gyro Drop towers in the world.
-Kings Island's tower is measured as the tallest in the world, while Kings Dominion's tower utilizes brakes positioned closer to the ground, producing a longer drop than the tower at Kings Island.
+Kings Island’s tower is measured as the tallest in the world, while Kings Dominion's tower utilizes brakes positioned closer to the ground, producing a longer drop than the tower at Kings Island.
+The Kings Island variant also spins on the way up, giving riders a view of the whole park.